shefing/test-assignments/React.md

 6. A loading indicator while fetching data from the API.

 7. The application to be responsive and look good on both desktop and mobile.

+9. Add search box which will filter the table by name or email.

 # Recommendations
 1. Try to produce a professional looking page so use a component library such as  https://material-ui.com/, https://ant.design/, or anything else you like.